OVER THE PALI, 2:00 AM, NO PORK

 ISBN 978-0-9835041-7-7, softcover, 80 pages, 8.5 x 3.5 in.

 All photographs were taken at night in Honolulu, between 2006 and 2011.
-They are the product of many nights of going out in town with the camera on my shoulder, shooting candidly in an interactive, gonzo journalistic and even paparazzi style.
+They are the product of many nights of going out in town with the camera on my shoulder, shooting candidly in an interactive, gonzo journalistic, paparazzi style.

 All photos were shot with a 28 mm swing-lens panoramic camera using available light on 35 mm film.